 La Cienega Mutual Domestic Water Association

 The La Cienega Mutual Domestic Water Association (LCMDWA) was founded in the early 1970's and serves a large portion of Lower La Cienega.
 The domestic water system uses approximately 21.7 acre feet of water per year.
-In order to become a member of the system, one must contribute ground water rights to the LCMDWA.
+In order to become a member of the system, one must contribute water rights to the LCMDWA.

 The membership cost includes a one-time start-up fee plus the cost of hooking the system to one's home.
 The monthly user fee includes up to 4,000 gallons per month; use above 4,000 gallons incurs an additional fee.
 The LCMDWA does not have capacity for commercial use hook-ups and provides limited capacity for fire protection.